oliverxu42/COMP39-9900/Week07.md

 ## ✅ Things to do today!
 - Continue working on your user stories for sprint 2
-- Complete the **interim peer assessment** during this lab. ⚠ This is compulsory!

 ## ⭕ Action Items for Week 8
 - [x] Finish off your 2nd sprint!